shiiyan/my-tech-blog/src/data-mapper-pattern-vs-active-record.md

 Consider the way we approach the additional requirements.
 We internally transform these requirements into more database-centric questions: How do we persist related data, such as Articles and Comments?
 What types of validation should be applied before saving the data?
 How do we send notifications after saving the data?
 What conditions should we set when querying the saved data?
 When web frameworks provide convenient methods or hooks to handle these scenarios, it's tempting to put all these functionalities into one class.

 As a result, our model becomes a "god class", which handles everything in one place.
-The user model now has responsibilities for things from validation logic, business rules, the details of how data is persisted (soft deletion) and fetched to interactions with external services.
+The `User` model now has responsibilities for things from validation logic, business rules, the details of how data is persisted (soft deletion) and fetched to interactions with external services.
 In real-world scenarios, it's usual for such a model to span over 1000 lines of code.

 As complexity grows exponentially, it becomes more challenging to read, understand and debug our model.
 Also modifying such a bulky class is risky.
 With so many functionalities packed into a single place, even minor modifications can lead to unexpected side effects, potentially affecting seemingly unrelated features.